-NOTES TO FINANCIAL STATEMENTS FOR THE NINE MONTHS ENDED FEBRUARY 28, 2021 AND FEBRUARY 29, 2020 (Expressed in Canadian Dollars)
+NOTES TO FINANCIAL STATEMENTS FOR THE SIX MONTHS ENDED NOVEMBER 30, 2021 AND 2020 (Expressed in Canadian Dollars)

-- h) Share Capital - i) Non-monetary consideration
+h) Share Capital

+i) Non-monetary consideration

 Agent's warrants issued as purchase consideration in non-monetary transactions are recorded at fair value determined by management using the Black-Scholes option pricing model.
 The fair value of the shares issued as consideration for exploration and evaluation assets is based on the trading price of those shares on the TSX.V on the date of the agreement to issue shares as determined by the Board of Directors.
 Proceeds from unit placements are allocated between shares and warrants issued using the residual method.
+The residual value method first allocates value to the more easily measurable component based on fair value and then the residual value, if any, to the less easily measurable component.